chiabingxuan/DSA3101-Group-Project/README.md

 |     D2      |                                                       10:40 am, 11:50 am                                                        | Kent Ridge MRT / Opp Kent Ridge MRT |                COM3                 |
 |     D2      |                                                        12:30 pm, 3 pm, 5 pm                                                        |                COM3                 | Kent Ridge MRT / Opp Kent Ridge MRT |

 From the above, we can see that Kent Ridge MRT / Opp Kent Ridge MRT is a remarkable hotspot for bus rides.
 For each bus service (A1, A2, D2) that services Kent Ridge MRT / Opp Kent Ridge MRT, this bus stop is consistently involved in the most popular trips.
+This is understandable, given that this bus stop crucially connects the NUS campus to Singapore's MRT network.
 Note that from the late morning to early afternoon, students are generally commuting from their classrooms (eg. IT / CLB and COM3) to places like the MRT station and UTown.
 This could be because there are more dining options available at these locations - students are therefore more inclined to travel there for their meals.
 Although trips to and from the MRT station are both common throughout the afternoon, there are more trips pointing towards the MRT station in the evening (eg. COM3 to Kent Ridge MRT / Opp Kent Ridge MRT at 5 pm).
 As their daily schedules come to a close, students are increasingly travelling to the MRT station, so as to head home.

 The following are the trips that students from each cluster (0, 1 and 2) engage in the most: